zoltanors/AoC/README.md

-# aoc
+# Advent of Code
-This is the repository where I store my solutions of the Advent of Code challenges.
+This is the repository where I store my solutions of the Advent of Code programming puzzles.